thin-edge/thin-edge.io/docs/src/references/tedge-log-management.md

 The thin-edge `CONFIG_DIR` is used:
   * to find where to connect the MQTT bus: `tedge config get mqtt.bind.address` and `tedge config get mqtt.bind.port`
-  * to find where to publish/subscribe: `tedge config get device.topic`
+  * to find where to publish/subscribe: `tedge config get root.topic` and `tedge config get device.topic`
   * to store tedge-log-plugin.toml: the configuration file that specifies which logs to be retrieved
 ```